STRAN90/ThuyLewisNailsBrowsAndLashes/README.md

 * Using semantic HTML.
 * Using descriptive alt attributes on images on the site.
 * Ensuring there are sufficient colour contrast throughout the site.
+* Using font style with good accessibilty

 ---